1734 -- The South Carolina Gazette resumes publication under its new editor, Lewis Timothy.

 1735 -- The first documented opera to be performed in America, Flora, or Hob in the Well, opened in the "long room" of Shepheard's Tavern on the northeast corner of Broad and Church street.

-1820 -- John and Livinia Fisher were hanged, convicted of the crime of highway robbery, near "the lines, on the Meeting-Street Road...."
-(Source: Charleston Courier)
+1820 -- The Friday morning's issue of the Charleston Courier noted that John and Livinia Fisher were hanged, convicted of the crime of highway robbery, near "the lines, on the Meeting-Street Road..." for the crime of highway robbery (not murder).

 1865 -- As the last train transporting Confederate soldiers and supplies, a horrible explosion at the Northeastern Railroad Depot killed more than 250 desperate men, women and children scavenging whatever left-overs they could find.